25th July - 1st August 2020

 There are twin bedded and family rooms with bunk beds.
 All bedrooms have en-suite facilities.
 Bedding (base sheets, duvets and covers, pillows and pillowcases) are provided.
 Space may be available for those who wish to bring their own caravan or tent.

-Meals are home-cooked and include a continental breakfast, packed lunch and an evening meal.
+Meals include a continental breakfast, packed lunch and an evening meal.
 Special dietary requirements can be catered for if notified when you make your booking.

 Those who sleep in their own caravan or tent but eat in the Centre pay 65% of the above fees.
 Day visitors will be welcome but asked to pay for the meals they take.